-Hitler declared war on the USA 4 days later on 11th December 1941, but it had nothing to do with Pearl Harbour.
+Hitler declared war on the USA 4 days later on 11th December 1941, but it had nothing to do with Pearl Harbor.

-Pearl Harbour persuaded the Americans to massively invest in their industrial capacity and dramatically turn the war in favour of the allies.
+Pearl Harbor persuaded the Americans to massively invest in their industrial capacity and dramatically turn the war in favour of the allies.

-Do you know any interesting facts about Pearl Harbour that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Pearl Harbor?
+Share them in the comments below!